trueos/trueos-docs/trueos-handbook/postinstall.rst

 Several other directories exist for other binaries and special binaries used by OpenRC functions.

+For more creation options for OpenRC compatible init scripts, type :command:`man openrc-run` in a CLI.

 .. index:: init, rcdefault
 .. _RC Defaults: